 Particular occupations: doctors - agency doctors

 Doctors are often supplied by medical agencies or deputising services for work in the NHS or elsewhere.
-For general information concerning agency workers see ESM2000onwards.
+For general information concerning agency workers see ESM2029 and interim guidance.
+For periods before April 2014 see ESM2000 onwards.